Corrections to the Black hole entropy from a Bose Einstein condensate: a semi-classical phenomenological approach: Introduction

-The aim of this paper is to obtain formula (\ref{1}) starting from the results present in \cite{23}.\\ In section 2 we present some result present in \cite{23}.
+Higher order corrections on the thermodynamics of charged ADS black holes and rotating and charged BTZ black holes can be found repectively in \cite{R1} and \cite{R2}.
+Moreover, note that the parameter $a_0$ in (\ref{1}) has been introduced as a free parameter for the first time in \cite{R3}.\\ The aim of this paper is to obtain formula (\ref{1}) starting from the results present in \cite{23}.\\ In section 2 we present some result present in \cite{23}.
 In section 3 we show a possible way to introduce logarithmic corrections, while in section 4 we calculate our expression for black hole entropy together with corrections.
-Finally, section 5 is devoted to some conclusions and final remarks.
+Section 5 is devoted to the explanation of the role of the $\alpha$ parameter in our model.
+Finally, section 6 is devoted to some conclusions and final remarks.